Skip to main content

 Fundamentals

 You may look at your family history and feel a sense of inevitability about the future of your bones, as if the script has already been written by your ancestors.
 This feeling is a common and valid starting point.
-The inquiry into whether lifestyle can rewrite a genetic story of poor is a profound one.
+The inquiry into whether lifestyle can rewrite a genetic story of poor bone health is a profound one.

 It moves us toward a deeper understanding of our own biological autonomy.
 The answer lies in recognizing that your bones are not static, concrete structures.
 They are living, dynamic ecosystems, constantly communicating with the rest of your body and responding to the demands you place upon them.